launching a model

 Flight mode priorities

 Every flight mode has a priority.
-Ethos uses priorities to resolve conflicts, when more than one flight mode has its Active condition satisfied.
+Priorities are used to resolve conflicts, when more than one flight mode has its Active condition satisfied.

-The priority of a flight mode is related to its position in the list - the higher up the list, the higher the priority.
+The priority of a flight mode is related to the position in the list - the higher in the list, the higher the priority.
 The exception is the default flight mode - although it is shown at the top of the list, it has lowest priority.

 Flight mode editor